International Journal of Medical Sciences

 The International Journal of Medical Sciences is a peer-reviewed open access medical journal published by Ivyspring International Publisher covering research in basic medical sciences.
 Articles include original research papers, reviews, and short research communications.
-Full text of published articles is archived in PubMed Central.
-The current editor-in-chief is Dennis D. Taub (National Institute on Aging).
+The editor-in-chief is Dennis D. Taub (National Institute on Aging).

 Abstracting and indexing

 The journal is abstracted and indexed in:

-According to the Journal Citation Reports, the journal has a 2016 impact factor of 2.399.
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 3.2.